 Most biodynamic farms also seek to embody innovative approaches to the economic dimension of the farm, taking inspiration from Steiner’s insights into social and economic life that emphasized the need for cooperation and transparency.
 The aim to create associative economic relationships between farms and consumers sparked the CSA movement, which originated with biodynamic farms and has now been taken up by more than 6,000 farms in the United States.
 Many biodynamic practitioners also work in creative partnerships with other farms and with schools, medical and wellness facilities, restaurants, hotels, homes for social therapy and other community-based organizations.

 Biodynamics has an independent certification system managed worldwide by Demeter International and in the United States by Demeter USA.

 Demeter certification in this country uses the USDA organic standards as a foundation and then adds additional requirements.
 For example, the Demeter Biodynamic® Farm Standard requires the healthy integration of crops and livestock on the farm, as well as a certain amount of wild or uncultivated land as part of its biodiversity requirement.
 It also requires use of the biodynamic preparations described above.
 In addition, Demeter certification must encompass all aspects of the whole farm.3

 The vitality of our food, farms and communities has been depleted by the modern industrial agricultural system.
 Biodynamics offers a pathway into deep agricultural renewal.
 It is a way of seeing, a way of farming, and a way of creating community that restores the very heart of what it means to be human on Earth.

-1 Biodynamic research articles and references are available at Biodynamic Research References.
-2 For references, see Biodynamic Research References.
+1 Biodynamic research articles and references are available at Biodynamic Research References opens in a new tab.